 First things first.
 It's time to calculate your available home equity: subtract the amount you owe on your home from its estimated current value.
 For example, if your home is valued at $200,000 and you owe $150,000, your home equity is $50,000.
 Next, estimate your loan-to-value (LTV)—which is the ratio of what you owe compared to your home's current value.
 To get this number, subtract the equity in your home from its total value.
 Then, divide that number by your home's total value.
 In the above example, you would divide $150,000 by $200,000 to get an LTV of 75 percent, or 25 percent home equity.
 (LTV only includes a primary mortgage in its calculation.)

-Some lenders, like Discover Home Equity Loans, will lend up to 95 percent combined loan-to-value (CLTV), depending on your credit score.
+Some lenders, like Discover Home Loans, offer home equity loans for less than 90 percent combined loan-to-value (CLTV), depending on your credit score.
 CLTV differs from LTV in that it includes all mortgages and liens on your property, not just the primary mortgage.
-This means that your total mortgage amount including all liens can go up to 95 percent of your home’s value.
-However, in general, it’s a good idea to keep your CLTV at 80 percent or less.
-Not only might other lenders look more favorably at your loan application, but you’ll also likely pay lower mortgage rates for your loan the more equity you have.1
+This means that your total mortgage amount including all liens must be below 90 percent of your home's value.
+However, in general, it's a good idea to keep your CLTV at 80 percent or less.
+Not only might other lenders look more favorably at your loan application, but you'll also likely pay lower mortgage rates for your loan the more equity you have.1

 Look at the advantages of a cash-out refinance